 As much as we love wining and dining all Christmas long, there’s something to be said about a quiet family dinner at home in Singapore.
-After the flurry of unwrapping presents has ceased and the bickering has settled down, we’re always exhausted, everyone’s still in their jammies and no one feels like serving Christmas lunch.
-We say, if you’ve made the most fabulous turkey dinner, you’ve done more than your fair share of Christmas preparations.
-Once the holiday lethargy has sunk in, you can just pop into a delivery app and order some takeaway, or go for another round of festive feasting with these home catering options…
+After the flurry of unwrapping presents has ceased and the bickering has settled down, we’re always exhausted, everyone’s still in their jammies and no one feels like cooking up a Christmas lunch.
+If popping a turkey dinner and all the trimmings into the oven is just a step too far, you’ll definitely want to know about the delivery and Christmas takeaway options for a festive round of home catering ideas – and if all else fails make a note of these delivery apps!

-For a feast fit for a king (or a family of hungry munchkins), pile the table with roasted holiday tom turkey with chestnut stuffing, giblet sauce and cranberry relish (4.5kg, $182), gammon ham with cranberry glaze (4.5kg, $129), a roasted rack of lamb with a garlic herb crust and mint jus (1kg, $161) and Café Swiss’ crispy pork knuckle with braised red cabbage, German potato salad and pork gravy (1kg, $41).
-If that isn’t too much, pile on the veg like brussel sprouts with bacon and herbs ($28) and roasted root vegetables with caramelised chestnut ($28) on the side before tucking into Santa’s Velvet Robe, a decadent red velvet cake with cream cheese ($37).
+For a feast fit for a king (or a family of hungry munchkins), pile the table with roasted holiday tom turkey with chestnut stuffing, giblet sauce and cranberry relish (4.5-5kg, $175), gammon ham with cranberry glaze (4.5kg, $120) and a garlic and rosemary roasted lamb neck and mint jelly (1kg, $170).
+If that isn’t too much, pile on the veg including brussels sprouts with bacon and herbs ($26), truffle mash ($26) and roasted root vegetables with caramelised chestnut ($26) on the side before tucking into a yule log (from $46) or a little gingerbread house made with raisin caramel and rum ($150).

 The Fullerton Hotel

-The Fullerton isn’t just offering whole roasted turkeys this year, there’s a whole variety of goodies, from the fragrant Nasi Lemak turkey ($190.46) with an umami ikan bilis crumble and coconut scented-rice on the side to the roasted turducken ($233.26), a tri-poultry wonder of a chicken in a duck in a turkey.
-Purists can opt for the juicy whole roasted turkey ($201.16) marinated with paprika and thyme and slow-roasted for four hours, while those looking for an easy family lunch can get an easy Beef Wellington ($147.66) wrapped in a crispy puff pastry and served with three different types of mustard with a side of seasonal vegetables.
+The Fullerton isn’t just offering whole roasted turkeys this year, the fragrant nasi lemak turkey ($201.16) is making a comeback with its umami ikan bilis crumble and coconut scented-rice on the side to the roasted turducken ($233.26), a tri-poultry wonder of a chicken in a duck in a turkey.
+Purists can opt for the juicy whole roasted turkey ($211.86) marinated with paprika and thyme and slow-roasted for four hours, while those looking for an easy family lunch can get an easy beef wellington ($147.66) wrapped in a crispy puff pastry and served with three different types of mustard with a side of seasonal vegetables.
 How’s that for a Christmas roast?

 The Soup Spoon

-Not exactly a hotel buffet but these Christmas party boxes are chock full of festive treats with everything from snacks to dessert for up to 15 people.
-Whether you fancy a Chicken drizzled in orange gravy or the usual turkey fare with cranberry jus, each box comes with sides like lyonnaise potato, mushroom and ham carbonara or crispy seafood croquettes.
-Top off the meal with a banana chocolate tart or bittersweet chocolate truffle cake.
+Not exactly a hotel buffet but these Christmas party boxes are chock full of festive treats with everything from snacks to dessert for up to 10 people.
+On top of the usual turkey fare with cranberry jus, each box comes with sides like roasted veg, garlicky prawns and mushroom and ham pilaf rice.
+Top off the meal with a chocolate log cake.

 The Marmalade Pantry

 The humble Christmas dinner is an oxymoron and one you can get delivered right to your doorstep.
-A main complete with two sides, we’re eyeing the Moroccan roasted boneless lamb leg ($88) or apple baked salmon with lemon ($88).
-Topped off with the truffle mac and cheese ($20) and broccoli and cauliflower gratin with gruyere cheese ($20), plus the baked lemon meringue tart… food.
-Coma.
+A main complete with two sides, we’re eyeing the Moroccan roasted boneless lamb leg ($88) or angus ribeye with merlot beef jus ($88).
+Topped off with garlic mash ($20) and cauliflower and bulgur salad ($20), plus rainbow sprinkle cupcakes ($5 each) and rainbow log cake ($60). #foodcoma

-For a Christmas dinner with a Singapore twist, try Lavish’s Gourmet Pack with pre-sliced turkey breast and a boneless Sichuan salt and pepper fish fillet, chicken rendang shepherd’s pie and kabocha squash pilaf rice.
-Work up that appetite with the festive cold cut platter of chicken salami, smoked salmon and duck rilettes and wrap up the meal with a tea and cake all-in-one, Teh Tarik “Siew Dai” (less sugar) log cake ($15).
+For more Singapore-style options, try Lavish’s Santa’s Joy Box ($338+) with pre-sliced turkey breast and a wok-fried black pepper fish fillet, chicken rendang shepherd’s pie and kabocha squash pilaf rice.
+Work up that appetite with the festive cold cut platter of chicken salami, smoked salmon and black pepper duck breast and wrap up the meal with a fruity lychee rose raspberry log cake ($58.85).

 Take a break from the festivities with a non-traditional Christmas meal… of sushi!
 We can’t think of any better Christmas alternative than a sharing platter of all sorts of sushi, salmon, maguro (tuna), ebi (eel), ikura, hokkigai (surf clams) and even turkey ham.
 And when the platter’s topped with a special salmon flower?
 It’s sure to be a Merry Fish-mas.